bmcculley/mockauth/README.md

 # mock auth

-A simple PHP setup to mock the need for authorization.
+A simple PHP setup to mock the need for authorization, various errors and response headers.

 I use this for the testing of some of my admin tools.